 At the end of each Instructor Manual, any supplemental materials are included.
 These materials include the evidence base for each of the Fundamentals modules and any exercise handouts/worksheets associated with a given module.

-In addition to the Instructor Manual, a TeamSTEPPS DVD is available.
-The DVD includes modifiable versions of the course materials, including the course slides.
+In addition to the Instructor Manual, TeamSTEPPS includes modifiable versions of the course materials, including the course slides.
 Other materials, such as the sample course agenda and measurement tools, are also included.
-The DVD also includes the Essentials Course materials, as well as a set of specialty scenarios.
+The website also includes the Essentials Course materials, as well as a set of specialty scenarios.
 These scenarios can be used to supplement training or to develop exercises or simulations that will be most relevant to training participants.
 TeamSTEPPS materials are available at TeamSTEPPS 2.0.

 Several actions should be taken prior to class to ensure an effective training session.
 Review the goals of each learning module and practical exercise.
 Know and practice teaching the material to be presented; information about training techniques is provided as a reference in Appendix D. A multidisciplinary training team should teach the course and, to the degree possible, scheduled instructors should be present for the entire session.
 (Instructors informally educate participants as to the value of the training when they themselves jump in and out of the sessions.)

-There are a number of operational activities that must be completed prior to the day of the course.
+A number of operational activities must be completed prior to the day of the course.
 Note that some of the required tasks should be completed well in advance of the course.
 Therefore, it is strongly recommended that the tasks presented in the checklist that follows be reviewed as soon as an organization has decided to conduct TeamSTEPPS training.

 Course Preparation Checklist